 The Price of Justice Initiative helps jurisdictions address the disparate impact of fines and fees on defendants who cannot afford them.

-This report documents the bail payment process in New York City courts and correctional facilities and provide 17 recommendations to improve practices.
-Based on these recommendations, the city is working to launch the first-ever online bail payment system in partnership with the state courts and has begun implementing a number of other solutions detailedhere.
+This report documents the bail payment process in New York City courts and correctional facilities and provides 17 recommendations to improve practices.
+Based on these recommendations, the city is implementing a number of solutions detailedhere.